graezykev/ts-eslint-standard-js/steps.md

 };
 ```

-Now lint it and you'll find some errors, but **none are related to React Hooks**.
+Now lint it, and you'll find some errors, but **none of them are related to React Hooks**.

 ![ts eslint standard js](images/image-6.png)

-You only need to edit the ESLint config with 1 more line.
+You just need to edit the ESLint configuration with one additional line.

 ```diff
   ...compat.extends('plugin:react/recommended'),